banala-shweta/ReadAndWriteUsingImportCSV/README.md

 # Read and Write To CSV Using Import CSV

-This project will guide you to read the CSV with a tab delimiter, format the date and write to a CSV file using "import csv" on Python3.
+This project will guide you to read the CSV with a tab delimiter, validate and format the date and write to a CSV file using "import csv" on Python3.

 ## Getting Started
-The below instructions will get you a copy of the project up and running the Read and Write CSV file.
+The below instructions will get you a copy of the project up and running the Read, Validate and Write CSV file.

 ## Prerequisites
 To run below steps ensure using is having Admin Access on this machine.